 For all parameters, the data has been visually checked, looking for extremely and unusual low/high values and/or periods with constant values.
-Nocturnal radiation data has been checked for non-zero values; wind speed and direction for sensor freezing and/or unusual high values; precipitation data has been checked for delayed measurement due to the melting of solid precipitation.
+Nocturnal radiation data has been checked for non-zero values; wind speed and direction for sensor freezing and/or unusual high values.
 Where possible, cross-checking among the variation of different measured parameters (e.g., precipitation with relative humidity) was also performed to assure the consistency among the variations of different variables under the same conditions.
 The quality control flags follow the CEOP data flag definition document.